Reticulatas/LevelBuddyforBlender28/README.md

 # LevelBuddyforBlender28

-Attempt to Upgrade LevelBuddy to Blender28+
+An attempt to Upgrade LevelBuddy to Blender 2.8+

+Will likely crash.
+The most basic functionality works.
+I got it 75% working, I need someone better at Blender plugins to fork this and carry it the remaining 25%.